Politicians, friends fondly recall late Alaska congressman

-ANCHORAGE, Alaska (AP) — Here is a sample of reactions after U.S. Rep. Don Young of Alaska, the longest-ever serving Republican member of the House, died Friday at the age of 88:
+ANCHORAGE, Alaska (AP) — Here is a sample of reactions after U.S. Rep. Don Young of Alaska, who was the longest-serving Republican in the history of the U.S. House, died Friday at the age of 88:

 “Alaskans are devastated by this shocking and sad news and I am saddened beyond belief about the loss of my friend.
 We have lost a giant who we loved dearly and who held Alaska in his heart —always.
 Don was coming home to the place that he loved, and to the people that loved him best.
-We love you, Don.” — U.S. Sen. Lisa Murkowski, R-Alaska..
+We love you, Don.” — U.S. Sen. Lisa Murkowski, R-Alaska

+“His spirit — authentic, tenacious, indomitable, a man of the people — epitomized our great state to such a degree that there was a sense he’d always be with us, that he’d live forever.
+He was a dear friend and mentor, and I have learned so much from this great Alaskan.
+The Alaska that we know and love today is a reality because of the tireless work of Don Young.” — U.S. Sen. Dan Sullivan, R-Alaska

+“His historic service brought luster to the Congress, and his many friends in the House will strive to live up to his towering legacy.
+May it be a comfort to Don’s wife Anne and his children Dawn and Joni that so many mourn their loss and are praying for them at this sad time.” — House Speaker Nancy Pelosi, D-California

 “Some of my favorite stories as Republican Whip in the House are about Don Young.
 Nobody represented their state better or with more determination than Don Young represented Alaska.” —U.S. Sen. Roy Blunt, R-Missouri.